leslie-alldridge/Hacktoberfest-2023-Cats/README.md

 1. Create a fork of the repository
 2. Add your cat photo(s) to the cats folder
-3. Link your files using the following code
+3. Link your files by adding the following code

 ```
 <div class="gallery-item">